tiprankstipranks

 Competition - Risk 1

-We will be at a competitive disadvantage if, over time, our competitors are more effective than us in their utilization of technology and evolving data analytics.
+We will be at a competitive disadvantage if, over time, our competitors are more effective in pricing their products, development of new product offering, implementation of technology and data analytics.

+We compete with many major U.S. and non-U.S. insurers and smaller regional companies, as well as mutual companies, specialty insurance companies, underwriting agencies, and diversified financial services companies, including banks, mutual funds, broker-dealers and asset-managers.
+Our competitors may attempt to increase their market share by lowering rates.
+Losing business to competitors offering similar products at lower prices or who have a competitive advantage may adversely affect the results of our operations.
 We use various actuarial techniques and data analytics to understand our risk exposures such as frequency and severity of different types of insurance claims.
-The data we rely on for these analytics includes experience data from our own business (policies written, characteristics, coverages, and details of associated losses) and data attained from third parties, including industry results.
+The data we rely on for these analytics includes experience data from our own business (e.g., policies written, characteristics, coverages, and details of associated losses) and data attained from third parties, including industry results.
 We use outputs of predictive models and other analytics to assist in decision making related to underwriting, pricing, claims management (including reserving), and catastrophe risk exposure management.
 Emerging technology, including artificial intelligence, offers opportunities to underwrite and price business more efficiently and accurately, thus lowering costs.
 If we are not able to use technology and data analytics as effectively as our competitors, our competitiveness and ability to write and retain business within our risk appetite will be impacted.
-This may reduce the profitability of the business we do write and retain and negatively affect our ability to meet our business objectives.
+This may reduce the profitability of the business we do write or retain and negatively affect our ability to meet our business objectives.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.